 Evidence to support your times

-You can optionally submit up to two supporting images (it's actually two images per time you update the result) and/or a link to your activity tracker.
+You can optionally submit supporting images (the number of images allowed depends on the event setup and the option may not be there) and/or a link to your activity tracker.
 Note that some events may require the upload of one or more elements to validate your time.

 NOTE: please do NOT submit actual GPX or other GPS data files as these contain location information which you may not want to become public.

 IMPORTANT: Please note that these pictures will be public, they are the supporting evidence for your time.
 If you want to remove an image that you have uploaded see the Privacy section below - this follows exactly the same process for virtual results as it does for timed events.